 Rory Kennedy is one of America’s most prolific documentary filmmakers.
-An Academy Award nominated, Primetime Emmy-award winning producer, Kennedy has an impressive body of work which deals with some of the world’s most pressing issues—poverty, political corruption, domestic abuse, drug addition, human rights and mental illness.
-Kennedy has produced, directed and/or produced more than 30 highly acclaimed documentaries.
+An Academy Award nominated, Primetime Emmy Award winning Director/Producer, Kennedy’s work deals with some of the world’s most pressing issues—poverty, political corruption, domestic abuse, drug addition, human rights, and mental illness.
+Kennedy has made more than 30 highly acclaimed documentaries.
 Her films have appeared on HBO, PBS, Lifetime Television, A&E, Court TV, The Oxygen Network and TLC.

-At the 2012 Sundance Film Festival, she premiered the film Ethel, a feature length documentary chronicling the extraordinary life of her mother Ethel Kennedy, wife of Robert F. Kennedy, which was nominated for 5 primetime Emmy awards.
+In 2014, Kennedy made the Academy Award nominated Last Days in Vietnam, which debuted at the Sundance Film Festival and went into wide theatrical release in the fall of that year.
+At the 2012 Sundance Film Festival, she premiered Ethel, a feature length documentary chronicling the extraordinary life of her mother Ethel Kennedy, wife of Robert F. Kennedy.
+The film was nominated for 5 Primetime Emmy Awards.

-A graduate of Brown University, Kennedy majored in Women’s Studies.
-Along with acclaimed documentary filmmaker Liz Garbus, she is co-founder of Moxie Firecracker Productions in New York.
-Kennedy lives in Los Angeles and Brooklyn.
+Kennedy is a Governor of the Academy of Motion Pictures Arts and Sciences.
+A graduate of Brown University, she majored in Women’s Studies.
+Along with acclaimed documentary filmmaker Liz Garbus, she is co-founder of Moxie Firecracker Film in New York and Los Angeles.